-The Contractor shall be responsible for transporting and disposing all material classified as a non-special waste, special waste, or hazardous waste from the job site to an appropriately permitted landfill facility.
-The transporter and the vehicles used for transportation shall comply with all federal, state, and local rules and regulations governing the transportation of non-special waste, special waste, or hazardous waste.

-All equipment used by the Contractor to haul contaminated material to the landfill facility shall be lined with a 6 mil (150 micron) polyethylene liner and securely covered during transportation.
-The Contractor shall obtain all documentation including any permits and/or licenses required to transport the contaminated material to the disposal facility.

 The Contractor shall provide engineered barriers, when required, and shall include materials sufficient to completely line excavation surfaces, including sloped surfaces, bottoms, and sidewall faces, within the areas designated for protection.

-The Engineer shall coordinate with the Contractor on the completion of all documentation.
+The Contractor shall obtain all documentation including any permits and/or licenses required to transport the material containing regulated substances to the disposal facility.
+The Contractor shall coordinate with the Engineer on the completion of all documentation.
 The Contractor shall make all arrangements for collection and analysis of landfill acceptance testing.
-The Contractor shall coordinate for waste disposal approval with the disposal facility.
-After the Contractor completes these activities and upon receipt of authorization from the Engineer, the Contractor shall initiate the disposal process.
+The Contractor shall coordinate waste disposal approvals with the disposal facility.

 The Contractor shall provide the Engineer with all transport-related documentation within two days of transport or receipt of said document(s).
-The Engineer shall maintain the file for all such documentation.
-For management of special or hazardous waste, the Contractor shall provide the Engineer with documentation the Contractor (or subcontractor, if a subcontractor is used for transportation) is operating with a valid Illinois special waste transporter permit at least two weeks before transporting the first load of contaminated material.
+For management of special or hazardous waste, the Contractor shall provide the Engineer with documentation that the Contractor is operating with a valid Illinois special waste transporter permit at least two weeks before transporting the first load of contaminated material.

-The Contractor shall schedule and arrange the transport and disposal of each load of contaminated material produced.
-The Contractor shall make all transport and disposal arrangements so no contaminated material remains within the project area at the close of business each day.
-Exceptions to this specification require prior approval from the Engineer within 24 hours of close of business.
-The Contractor shall be responsible for all other pre-disposal/transport preparations necessary daily to accomplish management activities.
+Transportation and disposal of material classified according to Article 669.05(a)(5) or 669.05(a)(6) shall be completed each day so that none of the material remains on-site by the close of business, except when temporary staging has been approved.

-Any waste generated as a special or hazardous waste from a non-fixed facility shall be manifested off-site using the Department's county generator number.
+Any waste generated as a special or hazardous waste from a non-fixed facility shall be manifested off-site using the Department's county generator number provided by the Bureau of Design and Environment.
 An authorized representative of the Department shall sign all manifests for the disposal of the contaminated material and confirm the Contractor's transported volume.
 Any waste generated as a non-special waste may be managed off-site without a manifest, a special waste transporter, or a generator number.

-The Contractor shall select a landfill mandated by definition of the contaminant within the State of Illinois.
+The Contractor shall select a landfill permitted for disposal of the contaminant within the State of Illinois.
 The Department will review and approve or reject the facility proposed by the Contractor to use as a landfill.
-The Contractor shall verify whether the selected disposal facility is compliant with those applicable standards as mandated by definition of the contaminant and whether the disposal facility is presently, has previously been, or has never been, on the United States Environmental Protection Agency (U.S. EPA) National Priorities List or the Resource Conservation and Recovery Act (RCRA) List of Violating Facilities.
-The Contractor shall be responsible for coordinating permits with the IEPA.
+The Contractor shall verify whether the selected disposal facility is compliant with those applicable standards as mandated by their permit and whether the disposal facility is presently, has previously been, or has never been, on the United States Environmental Protection Agency (U.S. EPA) National Priorities List or the Resource Conservation and Recovery Act (RCRA) List of Violating Facilities.
 The use of a Contractor selected landfill shall in no manner delay the construction schedule or alter the Contractor's responsibilities as set forth.